Parkinson's DiseaseSkip to the navigation

 - Freezing, a sudden, brief inability to move.
 It most often affects walking.

-There are many other conditions with similar symptoms.
+There are many other conditions with symptoms similar to Parkinson's disease.
 Some of these may be reversible.

-Treatment may help control symptoms during the early stages of Parkinson's disease and is usually started as soon as symptoms begin to affect a person's ability to work or do daily activities.
+Treatment may help control symptoms during the early stages of Parkinson's disease.
+It is usually started as soon as symptoms begin to affect your ability to work or do daily activities.
 As the disease progresses, drugs may become less effective.
-Parkinson's disease also can cause a variety of other symptoms as it advances.

 After several years, as muscle stiffness and tremor increase, the person may become unable to care for himself or herself.
-Weak, stiff muscles eventually may confine the person to a wheelchair or bed.
+He or she may be confined to a wheelchair or bed.

-People who have taken levodopa for several years may not only notice their symptoms getting worse but also may develop additional movement problems.
+People who have taken medicine for several years may not only notice their symptoms getting worse but also may start to have other movement problems.
 These motor fluctuations can be reduced somewhat by making changes in the person's medicine, but they can be difficult to control and may further complicate treatment.

-Dementia may develop in up to one-third of people who have late-stage Parkinson's disease.2 Dementia symptoms may include disorientation at night, confusion, and memory loss.
-Medicines that are used to treat Parkinson's disease can also contribute to this problem.
+Dementia may develop in up to one-third of people who have late-stage Parkinson's disease.footnote 1 Dementia symptoms may include disorientation at night, confusion, and memory loss.
+Treatment for Parkinson's disease can also contribute to this problem.

 What Increases Your Risk

-Some research suggests that long-term exposure to certain environmental factors such as pesticides, chemicals, or well water may increase a person's risk of developing Parkinson's disease.
-But this has not been proved.
+Some research suggests that long-term exposure to certain environmental risk factors such as pesticides, chemicals, or well water may increase a person's risk of developing Parkinson's disease.

 When To Call a Doctor